Ceramic Dictionary

 Trousers: Shaded in brown strong then covered in dirty brown.

-Stools: Shaded lightly with brown strong, and then covered with ochre.
+Stools: Shaded lightly with brown strong and then covered with ochre.

 Dress: Yellow shaded with ochre.

-Scarf: Purple
+Scarf: Purple.

 Bread: Ochre shaded with brown-red

-2) Farmer and donkey.
-Officio Nº 32
+2) Farmer and donkey, Oficio Nº 32

 Shirt: Yellow shaded with ochre.

-Baskets: Shaded with brown strong watered-down and then covered with ochre.
+Baskets: Shaded with brown strong watered down and then covered with ochre.

-Horse: Blue watered-down, shaded with watered-down brown strong.
+Horse: Blue watered down, shaded with watered-down brown strong.

 Hat: Green copper.

-3) Collecting olives Nº4, from a collection of twelve tiles .
+3) Collecting olives Nº4 from a collection of twelve tiles.

 Trees: green light shaded with green strong.